-It is like the Bill of Rights in the U.S. Constitution, which guarantees personal freedoms against actions of the federal government, and the Fourteenth Amendment to the Constitution, which extends those protections to actions of state governments.
-These Constitutional limitations do not apply to tribal governments.
+It is like the U.S. Constitution’s Bill of Rights, guaranteeing personal freedoms against federal government actions, and the Fourteenth Amendment to the Constitution, extending those protections to state government actions.
+Constitutional limitations do not apply to tribal governments.
 Congress adopted the ICRA to make sure tribal governments respect basic rights of Indians and non-Indians.

-No Indian tribe in exercising powers of self-government may enact or enforce any law denying anyone the right to:
+No Indian tribe may enact or enforce any law denying anyone the right to:

 free exercise of religion and freedom of speech